-I happened upon an article where a woman (and husband) was against cry-it-out and specifically, The Ferber Method, but ended up doing it anyway, because it was what worked.
+I happened upon an article where a woman and husband were against cry-it-out.
+Specifically, The Ferber Method.
+They ended up doing it anyway because it was what worked.
 In that article, Confessions of a Ferberizer, she said that, in the end, her son stopped wanting to be rocked or cuddle.
-She did not seem to regret doing cry-it-out, I don’t think, but reading the article reminded me that many of us wonder whether doing cry-it-out will change our child’s personality, so I thought I’d reflect on that today.
+She did not seem to regret doing cry-it-out, but reading the article reminded me that many of us wonder whether doing cry-it-out will change our child’s personality.
+I thought I’d reflect on that today.

 Will Cry-It-Out Change Your Child’s Personality?

-In some ways, it might, and some ways it won’t and of course, all babies are different.
+In some ways, it might, and in some ways it won’t.
+Of course, all babies are different.
 And, if your child’s personality changes, it could be for the better.
 I do stand by the fact that I do not choose one method of sleep training over another.
 I truly believe that everyone must find what works for their family.
 For help finding the right solution for your family, check out my sleep training series.
-What works for your family will take into account your baby’s temperament, your temperament, your philosophy and both of your personalities.
+What works for your family will take into account your baby’s temperament, your temperament, your philosophy, and both of your personalities/temperaments.

 So, what about the other way around?
 You have a baby that actually takes his sleep deprivation in stride and is, overall, a fairly happy baby.
 He just doesn’t sleep much.
 I don’t have to remind you that sleep problems can lead to obesity, depression, behavior problems, or that there are a variety of other reasons to get your child enough sleep.
 What might cry-it-out do to this baby?